auula/typikon/README.md

 ## Introduce

-Typikon name derived from [Typikon](https://en.wikipedia.org/wiki/Typikon) Book, the a static website rendering tool similar to mdbook and hugo, but it focuses only on rendering markdown into an online book, and is easier to use than the other tools.
+Typikon name derived from [Typikon](https://en.wikipedia.org/wiki/Typikon) Book, the a static website rendering tool similar to mdbook and gitbook, but it focuses only on rendering markdown into an online book, and is easier to use than the other tools.

 ---